cookbrothersconstruction/documentation/employmenthero/Advanced Document Template Editing.md

 As this module of the system is very fragile you should ensure that:

 - You don't change and always keep the original master template from implementation
-- Clone an existing templae in the system before making modifications
+- Clone an existing template in the system before making modifications